snipsco/snips-nlu/docs/source/custom_processing_units.rst

            slot_filler.config = cls.config_type.from_dict(model["config"])
            return slot_filler

-Now we can define a more specific config for our slot filler:
+With this updated implementation, we can now define a more specific configuration for our slot filler:

 .. code-block:: python